bantolov/RhetosWorkshop/Day1/day1.md

 * Use the `Extends` keyword to implement a 1:1 relationship.
   The extended entity should contain the optional additional data for the base entity.

-## Prerequisites for day 2
+## From LINQ to SQL

+This topic is not directly related to Rhetos.
+Basic understanding of LINQ queries is a prerequisite for further workshop topics.

 Assignment:

 1. Learn the basic LINQ methods: Select() and Where().
 2. Understand why the following 3 different LINQ query commands results with 3 different SQL queries generated: ![linq.png](linq.png)
+   * Note: This image is a screenshot from LINQPad (a free C# utility), but you don’t need to install it or use it.
+     This task is focused on the snippet of C# code that is visible in the screenshot, and the way that Entity Framework (or LINQ2SQL) would interpret the LINQ queries when generating the SQL queries.
 3. (optional) Advanced: Understand why the last commented line in the example above causes a compiler error.

-Note that the attached image is a screenshot from LINQPad (a free C# utility), but you don’t need to install it or use it.
-The task is just related to the snippet of C# code that is visible in this screenshot, and the way the Entity Framework (or LINQ2SQL) would interpret the LINQ queries when generating the SQL queries.